RobertoPirrone/digitaltechne/src/frontend/tutorials/MultiLanguage.md

 ```

 So the second level requires:
-- a row with key, constant "L2" and the nationalized prompts
+- a row with key, constant "L2" (for pulldowns add also the nationalized prompts)
 - n rows where the first column is missing, in the second there is the second level key and then the nationalized prompts